DigIntelligence/NetBurn/README.md

     itself).
 When the NBB Batch File is selected (via a pre-defined Button or using the "Search" function), NetBurn will ask how many copies of the set should be produced.

+10. **NETBURN provides detailed on-screen logging:** When operating in HOST mode, NETBURN "tails" the contents of its log file in real time.
+The log file provides information on client requests, Host submissions, file caching activity (and times) and will role up all salient timing info (inc data extracted from the PTBurn log file)

-10. **NETBURN is completely portable and does not require any installation process:** The NETBURN executable and its corresponding INI file simply need to be copied to a Network Resource.
+11. **NETBURN is completely portable and does not require any installation process:** The NETBURN executable and its corresponding INI file simply need to be copied to a Network Resource.
 This very same EXE/INI can be shared by the Primera Host